Sony RX10 IV versus Canon 40D

 Many modern cameras cannot only take still pictures, but also record videos.
 The RX10 IV indeed provides movie recording capabilities, while the 40D does not.
 The highest resolution format that the RX10 IV can use is 4K/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 IV has an electronic viewfinder (2359k dots), while the 40D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The following table reports on some other key feature differences and similarities of the Sony RX10 IV, the Canon 40D, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Sony RX10 IV and Canon 40D in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 40D (⇒ lft)||optical||YES||3.0||230||fixed||no||8000||6.5||12||no|